ms-afridi/medical-rag-safety-evaluation/README.md

 ---

-**Note:** This research was conducted independently as part of a master's thesis to demonstrate research capability for PhD applications abroad.
+**Note:** This research was conducted independently to demonstrate research capability.